MichaIng/DietPi-Docs/docs/software/databases.md

-# Databases and Data stores
+# Databases and Data Stores

 ## Overview